MartinYeung5/20240729_substrate-node-template/README.md

 1. why use mock.rs?
 FRAME pallets require their own "mock runtimes" to be able to run unit tests

+2. why use test.rs?
+// This module contains the unit tests for this pallet.

 # Substrate Node Template